jessebrack/design-system-base-components/README.md

 - `Node ^8.x` for a static web server to load ES modules.
 - `Elix` for customizable authored web components.

+### Things to build:

+1. ✅ Build a net new component for Base Web Components that can be used by other Design Systems.
+2. ✅ Use new Base Web Component to extend into the Salesforce Design System Layer and build another net new component that inherits the template and APIs from the Super Class.
+3. ✅ Apply the Styling API and extend component to expose SDS specific APIs
+4. Extend net new SDS Web Component to highlight real world use by a customer:
+    - Layers
+      - ✅ Salesforce Lightning Design System
+      - ✅ Internal customer (Trailhead)
+      - ✅ External customer (CodeScience)
+      - External customer (Disney)
+    - 3rd party open source Design System (Carbon - IBMs Design System)
+5. ✅ Apply Dark Mode toggle

 ### Things to try:

-1. Build a net new component for Base Web Components that can be used by other Design Systems.
-2. Use new Base Web Component to extend into the Salesforce Design System Layer and build another net new component that inherits the template and APIs from the Super Class.
-3. Apply the Styling API and extend component to expose SDS specific APIs
-4. Extend net new SDS Web Component to highlight real world use by a customer:
-    1. Layers
-        1. Salesforce Lightning Design System
-        2. Internal customer (Trailhead)
-        3. External customer (CodeScience)
-        4. External customer (Disney)
-    2. 3rd party open source Design System (Carbon - IBMs Design System)

 - Open the button menu component at the top of the demo page using both standard UI methods of selecting a menu item with the mouse.
 First method: click on the button to open the menu, and click a second time on the desired menu item.
 Second method: mouse down on the menu button, drag into the menu while holding the mouse button down, then release the mouse over the desired menu item.
 See this [blog post](https://component.kitchen/blog/posts/building-a-great-menu-component-is-so-much-trickier-than-youd-think) on these techniques and other subtleties of menu interaction.
 On desktop, both techniques are critical to achieve the fluid interactivity of native desktop menus bars.
 The existing lightning-button-menu base component only supports the two-click method, and hence lacks full parity with desktop menus.